AndreiChertkov/teneva/doc/index.rst

 Current version "0.14.10".

-The package can be installed as `pip install teneva` with python 3.8 or 3.9.
+The package can be installed as `pip install teneva` with python >= 3.10.

 -----